Vera Lynn: Death and funeral

-Lynn died from pneumonia at Princess Royal Hospital, Haywards Heath on 18 June 2020, aged 103.
+Lynn died from pneumonia at the Princess Royal Hospital in Haywards Heath on 18 June 2020, aged 103.
 Tributes to Lynn were led by the Royal Family, with Queen Elizabeth II sending private condolences to Lynn's family, and Clarence House issuing tributes from the then Prince Charles and the Duchess of Cornwall.
 The then Prime Minister, Boris Johnson, and Leader of the Opposition, Sir Keir Starmer, also led with tributes in Parliament, while musicians like Sir Paul McCartney and Katherine Jenkins and public figures like Captain Tom Moore discussed her impact.
 The Band of the Coldstream Guards convened the same day to play her song "We'll Meet Again".

 Lynn was given a military funeral, which was held on 10 July 2020 in East Sussex.
 The procession made its way from her home in Ditchling to the Woodvale Crematorium in Brighton; it was widely attended by the public.
 Ditchling was decorated with poppies, a symbol of military remembrance.
 Ahead of the funeral, the White Cliffs of Dover had images of Lynn projected onto them, as "We'll Meet Again" was being played across the English Channel.
 Her cortege was accompanied by members of the Royal Air Force, the British Army, the Royal Navy, and the Royal British Legion, as well as the Battle of Britain Spitfire flypast, which followed the cortege and passed over Ditchling three times (10 July 2020 was the 80th anniversary of the start of the Battle of Britain).
 Her coffin was draped in a Union Flag with a wreath.
 At the family service at the Woodvale Crematorium chapel, she was serenaded by a Royal Marine bugler.
 On 21 March 2022, a thanksgiving service for Lynn was held at Westminster Abbey.